andymac1091/CASA0005book/docs/01-prac1.md

 4. Open the data source manager and select Delimited Text
 5. Navigate to our ```.csv``` file and provide a suitable layer name
-6. Under Record and Fields Options make sure the number of header lines to discard is 0 and the First record has field names box is selected (this is assuming you left a title for each coloumn in your ```.csv```)
+6. Under Record and Fields Options make sure the number of header lines to discard is 0 and the First record has field names box is selected (this is assuming you left a title for each column in your ```.csv```)
 7. Under Geometry Definition select No geometry (attribute table only)

 <img src="prac1_images/csv_datamanager.png" width="700pt" style="display: block; margin: auto;" />